SCENE 01 / CREW HIRING

 Complete Management

-Full crew management including contracts, payroll coordination compliant with Mexican labor laws and STPC union agreements, and ongoing production support across Mexico.
+Full crew management including contracts, payroll planning compliant with Mexican labor laws and STPC union agreements, and ongoing production support across Mexico.

 Our Hiring Process